2DGD-F0TH/2DGD_F0TH/chapters/009_Camera.md

 <!-- TODO: Camera that gives more space in front of the character, allowing for better
 reaction times, must be coded well on transitions (between opposite sides) or it can be extremely confusing or nauseating -->

+### Hybrid Approaches

+There are hybrid approaches to cameras too, mixing and matching different types of camera can give your game an additional touch of uniqueness.
+For instance in "Legend of Zelda: A link to the past", the camera is a mix between a "camera trap" and a "grid camera", where each zone is part of a grid, and inside each "grid cell" we have a tracking system based on the "camera trap".

+This allows the game to have a more dynamic feel, but also saves memory, since the SNES had to load only one "zone" at a time, instead of the whole map.

+Feel free to experiment and invent!

 Clamping your camera position
 -----------------------------